Contrastive Explainable Clustering with Differential Privacy: Additional proofs for -means algorithm

+To demonstrate the robustness and real-world applicability of our approach, we conducted experiments on real-world datasets: the Charlottesville City dataset, the Albemarle County dataset, Heart Disease and Breast Cancer Wisconsin.

-\subsubsection{Charlottesville City Dataset:}
+\subsection{Charlottesville City Dataset}

-This dataset is part of the synthetic U.S. population, as described in ~\cite{chen2021,barrett2009generation}.
-It comprises about 33K individuals and approximately 5600 activity locations visited by these individuals.
-The locations represent places where individuals perform various activities.
+The Charlottesville City dataset is part of the synthetic U.S. population, as described in [Chen et al., 2021] and [Barrett et al., 2009].
+This dataset consists of approximately 33,000 individuals and around 5,600 activity locations visited by these individuals.
+The locations represent places where individuals perform various activities, providing insights into human mobility patterns and social interactions within the city.